deepmodeling/DeePTB/docs/advanced/e3tb/advanced_input.md

     }
 ```

-In `model_options`, we support two type of e3 group equivariant embedding methods: Strictly Localized Equivariant Message-passing or `slem`, and Localized Equivariant Message-passing or `lem`.
-Former one ensure strict localization by truncate the propagation of distant eighbours' information, therefore are suitable for bulk systems where the electron localization is enhanced by scattering effect. `lem` method, on the other hand, contrained such localization design inherently by incooperating a learnable decaying functions describing the dependency across distance.
+In `model_options`, we support two types of e3 group equivariant embedding methods: Strictly Localized Equivariant Message-passing or `slem`, and Localized Equivariant Message-passing or `lem`.
+The former ensures strict localization by truncating the propagation of distant neighbours' information and, therefore is suitable for bulk systems where the electron localization is enhanced by the scattering effect. `Lem` method, on the other hand, contained such localization design inherently by incorporating learnable decaying functions describing the dependency across distance.

 The model options for slem and lem are the same, here is an short example:
 ```JSON